mxagar/machine_learning_coursera/04_MLSystemDesign/ML_SystemDesign.md

 ### 2.3 Learning Curves

 We should always plot learning curves: `J_train` and `J_cv` as function of `m` or training examples.
 Basically, we train/fit our model for different numbers of examples and compute the `J_train` and `J_cv`.
 That is in practice very similar mini-batch gradient descent, as I understand; in that case, we'd plot the `J_train` and `J_cv` as function of the number of trained batches.
+However, I think here Ng refers to the fact that we perform the whole training (several epochs) with different amounts of examples `m` each time.
+In that case, it makes sense to have increasing `J_train` values.

 In general: